-We do not recommend cleaning of coals or fuelbed components as these are fragile and damage may result.
+We do not recommend cleaning of coals / pebbles or fuelbed components as these are fragile and damage may result.
 None of these parts must be washed or exposed to any cleaning agents or water.
 Any damaged parts must be replaced by contacting your dealer or telephoning BFM Europe Ltd on the number stated on the rear cover of this book.
-Coals must only be replaced with a complete and genuine replacement set and the fire must never be run with the wrong number or damaged coals.
+Coals / pebbles must only be replaced with a complete and genuine replacement set and the fire must never be run with the wrong number or damaged coals.
 The fuelbed must be carefully re-assembled as stated in the following section.

-5.10 ASSEMBLING FUEL BED & CERAMICS - NATURAL GAS MODELS
+5.10 ASSEMBLING FUEL BED & CERAMICS - COAL MODELS

-- 5.10.1 Place the ribbed ceramic fuelbed base on top of the fuelbed support and pull fully forwards to the burner.
+5.10.1 Place the ribbed ceramic fuelbed base on top of the fuelbed support and pull fully forwards to the burner.
 Make sure that the fuelbed base is located centrally in the fire box.
-Ensure that the fuelbed base is fitted fully down onto the fuel bed support and is not lodged on the burner.
-See figure 4 below. - Fig. 4
+Ensure that the fuelbed base fit fully down onto the fuel bed support and is not lodged on the burner.
+See figure 4 below.

 5.10.2 Position the two halves of the front ceramic (L/H & R/H) on the locating channel in the front ceramic, ensuring it is located onto the lip on the burner front ceramic support.
-See figure 5 below.
+(See figure 5 below)

-- 5.10.3 Fit three of the large sized square coals onto the front ceramic rail, and two of the random shaped coals as shown below ensuring that they are evenly spaced.
-Use the recess's in the front ceramic rail as a guide for placement, see figure 6 below. - Square Random Square Random Square - 5.10.4 Select two of the large square coals two of the large random coals and arrange behind the front row of coals, ensuring that flame paths as indicated below are not interupted, place one of the small coals at each end of the second row (see figure 7 below). - Fig. 7
+5.10.3 Fit five of the large sized coals onto the front ceramic rail, ensuring that they are evenly spaced.
+Use the recess's in the front ceramic rail as a guide for placement.
+(See figure 6 below)

+5.10.4 Select four of the large coals and arrange behind the front row of coals, ensuring that flame paths as indicated below are not interupted.
+Select two of the small coals and place at each end of the second row.
+(See figure 7 below)

-5.10.5 Select three of the large random coals and two of the large square coals and arrange as shown behind the second row of coals, using the ribs in the fuelbed matrix as a guide for placement (see figure 8 below).
+5.10.5 Select three of the large coals and arrange along the rear of the fuelbed, using the ribs in the rear of the fuelbed as a guide for placement.
+(See figure 8 below)